-Acquisition costs are comprised of brokers' commissions and premium taxes.
+Acquisition costs are comprised of brokers' commissions.
 These costs are deferred and amortized over the terms of the related policies to the extent that they are considered to be recoverable from unearned premiums, after considering the related anticipated claims and expenses.